Robust Sublinear Convergence Rates for Iterative Bregman Projections: Balanced optimal transport specialization

-The block-quotient semi-norm is the so-called variation distance defined in~\eqref{eq:variation-seminorm}
+The block-quotient semi-norm is the so-called variation distance defined in~\eqref{app-eq:variation-seminorm}:

-The following propositions give the value for the primal bound $H_\gamma$ defined in~\eqref{eq:Hgamma} and the decomposition constant $\kappa$ defined in~\eqref{eq:kappa}, which are the constants involved in the convergence rates.
+The following propositions give the value for the primal bound $H_\gamma$ of Definition~\ref{def:hgamma} and the decomposition constant $\kappa$ defined in~\eqref{eq:kappa}, which are the constants involved in the convergence rates.
 Recall that for OT, the reference measure is $\z = b_1 \otimes b_2 = (b_{1,i} b_{2,j})_{i,j}$.